codepath/flixster-starter/README.md

 https://github.com/Mar1789/flixster-starter/assets/116681148/254312c2-9aff-453e-922d-ba618c04d158

 ### Reflection
+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+The topics discussed in my labs did prepare me to complete the assignment, but it only prepared me with useState and useEffect.
+I wish the labs went over passing variables to sibling components.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.